 On November 10, 2021, the California Air Resources Board ("CARB") issued a Notice of Violation (the "NOV") to Matson for alleged violations of the Airborne Toxic Control Measure for Auxiliary Diesel Engines Operated on Ocean-Going Vessels At-Berth in a California Port pursuant to California Code of Regulations, title 17, section 93118.3.
 CARB regulations require that a company's fleet plug into shore power for at least 80 percent of visits at California ports and reduce auxiliary engine power generation by at least 80 percent.
 The NOV alleges that Matson's fleet did not meet the 80 percent thresholds during visits to the Port of Long Beach in 2020.
 The violations were alleged to have been incurred by chartered vessels in the CLX+ service.
 These chartered vessels were not outfitted with alternative maritime power ("AMP") capability which would have allowed them to plug into the shore power grid and shut down the vessel diesel generators when at dock.
-The Company has presented mitigating factors for consideration in settlement discussions with CARB, as well as plans to achieve compliance in 2022.
-Although potential penalties for 2020 and 2021 violations could, in the aggregate, reasonably be expected to exceed \$1 million, they are not expected to be material to the Company's business or financial condition.
+The Company has presented mitigating factors for consideration in settlement discussions with CARB as well as plans to achieve compliance.
+Although potential penalties for 2020, 2021 and 2022 violations could, in the aggregate, reasonably be expected to exceed \$1 million, they are not expected to be material to the Company's financial condition, results of operations, or cash flows.